lukejoconnor/LCV/README.md

 # LCV
-Software implementing the Latent Causal Variable Model
+Software implementing the Latent Causal Variable Model will be made available in November 2017.